Prop. 207 – Say Goodbye to Your Marijuana Conviction

 So again, with Prop.
 207, you can expunge your convictions, remove them from the public database, restore your civil rights, including your gun rights, and ultimately get the conviction out of the public system.
 It truly is a benefit to you to go through this process.

-What is the Process to Expunge a Marijuana Conviction in Arizona?
+You Don’t Need a Lawyer to Expunge a Marijuana Conviction in Arizona!

 When most Arizona criminal attorneys caught wind of Prop.
 207, they thought people with marijuana convictions would be lining up at their door to hire them.
 Frankly, most people will not need a criminal defense attorney to get their marijuana conviction expunged.
 You should not shell out your hard-earned money to a criminal lawyer before you have at least tried to do it yourself.